top of page

 Day 2: Melide – Swissminiatur & Gandria Boat Trip

-Take a short train ride or drive to Melide and explore Swissminiatur, an outdoor model village featuring miniature versions of over 120 famous Swiss landmarks.
-In the afternoon, hop on a boat to Gandria, a tiny lakeside village with cobbled alleys and great spots for lunch by the water.
-Optionally, visit the Alprose Chocolate Museum in nearby Caslano.
-There's plenty more to explore in the area.
-Here's a summary of activities to enjoy in southern Ticino.
+Visit Melide to explore Swissminiatur, an outdoor model village with over 120 famous Swiss landmarks.
+In the afternoon, hop on a boat to Gandria, a charming lakeside village with cobbled alleys.
+There are delightful dining options by the water.
+Optionally, check out the Alprose Chocolate Museum in nearby Caslano.

 Day 3: Travel to Lucerne – Gotthard Panorama Express or Scenic Train